rooseveltframework/teddy/README.md

 Using Teddy in Node.js
 ===

-Teddy is designed for use with <a href='http://expressjs.com/'>Express</a> in Node.
+Teddy is designed for use with [Express](http://expressjs.com) in [Node.js](http://nodejs.org).

 - First require the node modules `express`, and `teddy`
 - Then initialize express and configure it to your liking
 - In your express config, make sure to include this line: `app.engine('html', teddy.__express)`

-For a complete sample implementation, see the sample app here: <a href='sampleApps/nodeHelloWorld'>sampleApps/nodeHelloWorld</a>
+For a complete sample implementation, see the sample app here: [sampleApps/nodeHelloWorld](https://github.com/kethinov/teddy/tree/master/sampleApps/nodeHelloWorld).

-Or if you're looking for a more fully-featured web framework to build web apps with using Teddy templates, then try out Teddy's companion, <a href='https://github.com/kethinov/roosevelt'>Roosevelt</a>.
+Or if you're looking for a more fully-featured web framework to build web apps with using Teddy templates, then try out Teddy's companion, [Roosevelt](https://github.com/kethinov/roosevelt).

 Using Teddy with client-side JS